lexibank/luangthongkumkaren/README.md

 # CLDF dataset derived from Luangthongkum's "Proto-Karen Phonology and Lexicon" from 2019

+## How to cite

+If you use these data please cite
-Cite the source dataset as
+- the original source
   > Luangthongkum, T. (2019).
 A View on Proto-Karen Phonology and Lexicon, Journal of Southest Asian Linguistics Society, 12.1, i-lii. doi: http://hdl.handle.net/10524/52441
+- the derived dataset using the DOI of the [particular released version](../../releases/) you were using

+## Description

 This dataset is licensed under a CC-BY-NC-ND-4.0 license